-KRESTON A member of Bentleys, a network of independent accounting firms located throughout Australia, New Zeeland and China that tradi Bentleys.
+A member of Bentleys, a network of independent accounting firms located throughout Australia, New Zealand and China that trade as Bentleys.
 All members of the Bentleys Network are affiliated only and are separate legal entities and not in Partnership.
-Liability limited i scheme approved under Protessional Standards Legislation.
+Liability limited by a scheme approved under Professional Standards Legislation.
 A member of Kreston International.
-A global network of indepent
+A global network of independent accounting firms.